Diameter protocol tutorial | Messages, AVPs, and comparison with Radius

 - Capability Negotiation.

 - Support for the addition of new AVPs.

 Diameter Network, Nodes (Relay Agent, Proxy, and Redirect):

 Diameter base protocol defines the network nodes to support a big network based on diameter protocol.
-As diameter supports roaming, there are nodes in the roaming network those need to talk servers or nodes in-home network.
+As diameter supports roaming, there are nodes in the roaming network those need to talk to servers or nodes in-home network.

-Relay Agents forwards messages from source to destination without inspecting the message.
+Relay Agents forward messages from source to destination without inspecting the message.
 Routes a message based on the destination realm in the message.
-A relay agent is important for routing for a large number of diameter peers in an area to the peers in a remote area.
+A relay agent is important for routing a large number of diameter peers in an area to the peers in a remote area.
 No state is maintained.

 Redirect Agents :

 These nodes have centralized routing information.
 This is like a DNS server, when clients want to send the request to the server and don’t know the target address, then send requests to the redirect agent.
 After a successful response from the redirect node, the client and server communicate with each other directly.

 A diameter message has a header and a list of AVPs.
 The diameter message has the following parameters:

 Version: This is a one-byte field.
 This specifies the version number of the diameter protocol.
 Currently, only the version number is 1.